 By the time Drew Rogers arrived at Missouri State's Graduate College, he'd already accomplished a lot.

-As a 19-year-old, he qualified for the Navy's submarine unit -- ultimately passing a series of demanding tests to become part of the team that built the U.S.S.
+As a 19-year-old, he qualified for the Navy's submarine unit and ultimately passed a series of demanding tests to become part of the team that built the U.S.S.
 Jimmy Carter.

-Occassionally, Drew recalls of his life on the submarine, the navigator would put up the sub's periscope.
-Drew and his fellow submariners would crowd around to peer through the lens -- eager for a glimpse of life above the ocean's surface, something they called "periscope liberty."
+Occasionally, Drew recalls of submarine life, the navigator would put up the sub's periscope.
+Drew and his fellow submariners would crowd around to peer through the lens – eager for a glimpse of the world above the ocean's surface.
+They called this "periscope liberty."

-Those moments of sun and sky sustained Drew as he coped with life near the seafloor.
-They also taught him to look for possibility in the smallest glimpse.
+Those moments of sun and sky sustained Drew as he coped with living near the seafloor.
+They also taught him to find possibility in even the tiniest glimpse.

 A new calling